errbotio/errbot/README.rst

 Features
 --------

-Backends :
+Backends and main features :

-- XMPP : Tested with hipchat_, openfire_ and Jabber but should be compatible with any standard XMPP servers.
+- XMPP support: Tested with hipchat_, openfire_ and Jabber but should be compatible with any standard XMPP server
 - CampFire support
 - Basic IRC support
 - Supports MUCs (chatrooms)
-- Local Graphical Console (for testing/dev)
+- Local graphical console (for testing/development)
-- Local Text Console (for testing/dev)
+- Local text console (for testing/development)

 Included :

-- an !help command that generates dynamically the documentation from the python docstrings of the commands
+- A !help command that generates documentation dynamically from the python docstrings of the commands
-- A command history system where the users can recall a previous command
+- A command history system where users can recall previous commands
-- Can proxy and route one 2 one messages to MUC so it can enable simpler XMPP notifiers to be MUC compatible (for example the jira XMPP notifier).
+- Can proxy and route one 2 one messages to MUC so it can enable simpler XMPP notifiers to be MUC compatible (for example the jira XMPP notifier)

 Administration and Security :

-- Can be setup so a restricted list of persons have the administration rights (You can even limit specific commands to specific users and rooms)
+- Can be setup so a restricted list of people have administrative rights (You can even limit specific commands to specific users and rooms)
-- Dynamic plugin architecture : the bot admin can install/uninstall/update/enable/disable plugins dynamically just by chatting with the bot.
+- Dynamic plugin architecture : Bot admins can install/uninstall/update/enable/disable plugins dynamically just by chatting with the bot
 - Plugins can be hosted publicly or privately on git
-- Plugins can be configured directly from the chat (no need to change setup files for every plugin)
+- Plugins can be configured directly from chat (no need to change setup files for every plugin)
-- Configs can be exported and reimported (!export)
+- Configs can be exported and imported again with two commands (!export and !import respectively)
 - Technical logs can be inspected from the chat or [logged to Sentry](https://github.com/gbin/err/wiki/Logging-with-Sentry)

 Provides for Extensibility :

-- a really easy learning curve for you to write your first plugin (see example below)
+- A really low learning curve for writing plugins (see example below)
-- test consoles for superfast developement roundtrips
+- Graphical and text development consoles for superfast development roundtrips
-- a support for subcommands
+- Out of the box support for subcommands in plugins
-- an automatic persistance store per plugin
+- An automatic persistence store per plugin
-- a really simple webhooks integration
+- Really simple webhooks integration
-- a polling framework for the plugins
+- A polling framework for plugins
-- an easy configuration framework
+- An easy configuration framework
-- a templating framework to display fancy HTML messages
+- A templating framework to display fancy HTML messages
-- an automatic conversion from HTML to plaintext when the backend doesn't support it (you don't have to make 2 versions of your command output)
+- Automatic conversion from HTML to plaintext when the backend doesn't support HTML (so you don't have to make text and HTML versions of your command output)

 .. _hipchat: http://www.hipchat.org/